tryton/trytond/doc/models.rst

-Which if used in a search call on the Address model will result in something similar to the following sql code (the actual sql query will be more complex since it has to take care of the acces rights of the user.):
+Which if used in a search call on the Address model will result in something similar to the following sql code (the actual sql query will be more complex since it has to take care of the access rights of the user.):

 .. highlight:: sql